JHarrisonEcoEvo/CNVRG/README.md

 VIGNETTE

-Please view the pdf vignette available at the repo linked above.
+The vignette can be found at the GitHub repo linked above.
+Additionally, a video providing the intuition behind the CNVRG model can be found here: https://use.vg/OSVhFJ

+For those interested in the details of the model see our paper in Molecular Ecology Resources called, "Dirichlet‐multinomial modelling outperforms alternatives for analysis of microbiome and other ecological count data"

 <!-- badges: start -->
 [![Travis build status](https://travis-ci.com/JHarrisonEcoEvo/CNVRG.svg?branch=master)](https://travis-ci.com/JHarrisonEcoEvo/CNVRG)